Shutterstock.com

 - Individual patient factor and comorbidities, such as allergy, renal function and past medical history.

-- Review the choice of antibiotic 48–72 hours after initiation or as soon as urine culture is available, based on patient’s response, with documented decision to either stop, switch from intravenous to to oral treatment, or change or continue antibiotic;
+- Review the choice of antibiotic 48–72 hours after initiation or as soon as urine culture is available, based on patient’s response, with documented decision to either stop, switch from intravenous to oral treatment, or change or continue antibiotic;

 - Counsel and provide advice on the following for patients with UTI or recurrent UTI: